yracnet/vite-plugin-api-routes/README.md

   res.send("PUT REQUEST");
 };
 // Support default, GET, HEAD, POST, PUT, DELETE by default
-// for CONNECT, OPTIONS, TRACE, PATCH and others you need add the mapping to mapper attribute config
+// For CONNECT, OPTIONS, TRACE, PATCH, and others, you need to add the mapping to the mapper attribute config
 ```

-Same the NextJS/Remix framework the `[userId].js` or `$userId.js` file name will be exported as request parameter `/user/:userId`.
+Similarly, the `[userId].js` or `$userId.js` file name is exported as a request parameter `/user/:userId`, following the Next.js/Remix framework.

-## How to use
+## How to Use

 ### Install